Effective June 1, 2021

 - If someone offers to help another person (including a family receiving the delivery), the person must let them know that they are sorry, they cannot accept the help.
 We need to keep them and everyone safe.

-AT NO TIME SHOULD VOLUNTEERS BE WITHIN 6 FEET OF FAMILIES, STAFF OR EACH OTHER.
-PLEASE LET US LOAD THE ITEMS INTO YOUR VEHICLE.
+AT NO TIME SHOULD VOLUNTEERS BE WITHIN 6 FEET OF FAMILIES.
 DO NOT ACCEPT HELP WITH UNLOADING DELIVERIES AND LET FAMILIES KNOW THIS IS THERE WITH CARE POLICY TO KEEP EVERYONE SAFE.

-Text family when you leave TWC office.
-Upon arrival, drop off items at family’s front door, go back to your car and text family to confirm the delivery has arrived.
+Text family when you leave the There With Care office.
+Upon arrival, drop off items at family’s front door and text family to confirm the delivery has arrived.

-Text family when you leave TWC office.
+Text family when you leave There With Care office.
 Upon arrival, text family to say the delivery has arrived.
 Unload packages onto curb, and wait in your car for the family to arrive curbside.
 Once eye contact has been made and the family has their items, you can leave.

 Please Note: Hospital personnel may redirect you to another area to leave packages, please follow directions and communicate new area to the family.